github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry.md

 ## Publishing a package

-You can publish a package to {% data variables.product.prodname_registry %} by authenticating with a *nuget.config* file{% ifversion fpt or ghes > 2.22 or ghae %}, or by using the `--api-key` command line option with your {% data variables.product.prodname_dotcom %} personal access token (PAT){% endif %}.
+You can publish a package to {% data variables.product.prodname_registry %} by authenticating with a *nuget.config* file, or by using the `--api-key` command line option with your {% data variables.product.prodname_dotcom %} personal access token (PAT).

-{% ifversion fpt or ghes > 2.22 or ghae %}
 ### Publishing a package using a GitHub PAT as your API key

-If you don't already have a PAT to use for your {% data variables.product.prodname_dotcom %} account, see "[Creating a personal access token](/github/authenticating-to-github/creating-a-personal-access-token)."
+If you don't already have a PAT to use for your account on {% ifversion ghae %}{% data variables.product.product_name %}{% else %}{% data variables.product.product_location %}{% endif %}, see "[Creating a personal access token](/github/authenticating-to-github/creating-a-personal-access-token)."

 1. Create a new project.
   ```shell